fsimkovic/pyjob/README.rst

    >>> with QueueFactory('local', processes=1) as queue:
    ...     queue.submit('run.sh')

-The first argument added to the constructor call --- `local` in the above example --- defines the platform.
+The first argument to the :obj:`QueueFactory <pyjob.queue.QueueFactory>` defines the platform for which the :obj:`Queue <pyjob.queue.Queue>` is created.
 Different platforms are available, and their commonly used abbreviations can be used.

 +-------------------------+----------+
 | Platform                | Argument |